The theory behind this method is that all slugs and snails move on a slime layer.

 Again there is the one group for which the mats work and then the other, where they turned out to be a flop.

-It appears to play an important role, that the wool should neither be cleaned nor degreased.
+It appears to play an important role, that the wool should neither be clean nor degreased.

 The “fresh” raw wool still stinks strongly of sheep.
 It is salty and filthy, but this is probably why it successfully keeps away all slugs and snails.